| April 13, 2020 | CBD

 Have you ever noticed any changes in your sleep when you smoke weed before bed?
 Some clever folks did and this inspired them to start doing research on how cannabis affects the quality of your sleep.

 An electroencephalogram (EEG) is a tool used by sleep specialists and it works by measuring the total (averaged) electrical activity throughout your entire brain.
 Through years of research, neuroscientists have been able to assign a frequency, and amplitude to specific stages.
-There are five stages in a single sleep cycle, ranging from 1 – 4, and then rapid eye movement or REM.
+There are five stages in a single sleep cycle, ranging from one to five, and then rapid eye movement or REM.

-Stages 1 – 4, associated with beta, alpha, theta, and delta waves respectively, mark the transition of being awake to falling asleep.
+Stages one through five, associated with beta, alpha, theta, and delta waves respectively, mark the transition of being awake to falling asleep.
 There are three stages of Non-REM (NREM): N1 sleep is when you’re just dozing off, N2 sleep occurs when you transition from one stage of sleep to another, N3 (slow wave sleep), is the most physically and mentally restorative, and N4 sleep is considered deep sleep.
-Most people repeat the cycle about three times a night over the course of 8 hours.
+Most people repeat the cycle about three times a night over the course of eight hours.

 Although it’s possible to dream during NREM sleep, these are more rare and difficult to remember.
 NREM dreams are about basic stuff, while REM dreams are the roller coaster rides and emotional battles we often associate with dreams.